Betty Jane Cleckley, ‘queen of multiculturalism,’ dies at 89

-HUNTINGTON — When Betty Jane Cleckley graduated from Douglas High School in Huntington, she had to leave the city to further her education because Marshall University was still segregated.
+HUNTINGTON — When Betty Jane Cleckley graduated from Douglass High School in Huntington, she had to leave the city to further her education because Marshall University was still segregated.

 So she left.
 She earned a bachelor’s degree from Marquette University in 1958 and then a master’s degree in social work from Smith College.
 She was awarded a doctorate from Brandeis University and followed that up with a postdoctoral certificate in higher education management from Harvard University.